J&J Medical Connect

 Schizophrenia

-Correll et al (2021)2 conducted a 6-week OL switching study to assess the short-term safety and tolerability of CAPLYTA in outpatients with stable schizophrenia who transitioned from a prior antipsychotic therapy.
+Correll et al (2021)2 conducted a 6-week OL switching study (Study 303), comprising of 6 weeks of treatment followed by a 2-week safety follow-up, to assess the short-term safety and tolerability of CAPLYTA in outpatients with stable schizophrenia who transitioned from a prior antipsychotic therapy.

 • Patients (N=301) were switched to CAPLYTA 42 mg for 6 weeks; this was followed by a 2-week safety follow-up period during which the previous antipsychotic therapy was resumed.